trungleviet-agilityio/terraform-training/practice/deploy/README.md

 2. **Remote State**: S3 bucket and DynamoDB table will be created via Terraform modules in `10_core/modules/` (to be implemented)

 3. **Backend Configuration**:
-   - Each environment has a `providers.tf` file with static backend configuration
-   - Backend bucket name is stored in AWS Secrets Manager: `/practice/{env}/backend-bucket`
+   - Backend bucket name stored in AWS Secrets Manager: `/practice/{env}/backend-bucket`
-   - Secret is created automatically when `10_core` layer is deployed
+   - Created automatically by `10_core` layer
-   - For local development, use `backend.tfvars` (gitignored) or retrieve from Secrets Manager
+   - Local: Use `backend.tfvars` (gitignored) or retrieve from Secrets Manager
-   - CI/CD workflows automatically retrieve bucket name from Secrets Manager
+   - CI/CD: Automatically retrieves from Secrets Manager

 ### Deployment Steps